Dispute reasons and recommended evidence

 To improve your chances of winning the dispute, we recommend that you:

-- adhere to the schemes' file requirements for submitted evidence
+- Adhere to the card schemes' file requirements for submitted evidence.

 The card issuer will not accept the following as evidence: